Direct from the desk of the CEO: Epic Games acquires RealityCapture – This is HUGE!

 There are a few competing solutions in the market for photogrammetry software.
 But before we get ahead of ourselves, what is photogrammetry software, anyway?
 Basically, it is software that allows you to take a bunch of photos (and/or laser scans) of an object or place, and process those photos into an actual 3D shape: either a dense point cloud, or a solid mesh made of triangles, colored (textured) by the original photos.

-As you might guess, this is a pretty computationally-intensive process, and in terms of input data, the sky’s the limit: You might use thousands or tens of thousands of source photos to create, say, an aerial 3d model of a city.
+As you might guess, this is a pretty computationally-intensive process.
+In terms of input data, the sky’s the limit: You might use thousands or tens of thousands of source photos to create, say, an aerial 3d model of a city.
 Over the years, photogrammetry has gone from a niche affair requiring a huge workstation to make even a humble model from thousands of photos, to a fairly fast process, allowing a regular person with a gaming-grade GPU (more on that later) to process a thousand photos into an extremely high-poly (lots of polygons), very detailed, 3D file of an object or environment.

 Meshroom / Alicevision

-It is however, completely free, so instead of complaining, you can, of course, fix it yourself.
+It is, however, completely free, so instead of complaining, you can, of course, fix it yourself.
 I have high hopes for this product that it will continue to evolve and improve.
-Just recently Meshroom announced support for spherical panoramas, for example.
-So it is in active development and it is getting better all the time.
+Just recently, Meshroom announced support for spherical panoramas, for example.
+So it is in active development, and it is getting better all the time.

 Agisoft Metashape